Microsoft Connected Cache in Configuration Manager

 Applies to: Configuration Manager (current branch)

-Starting in version 1906, you can install a Microsoft Connected Cache server on your distribution points.
-By caching this content on-premises, your clients can benefit from the Delivery Optimization feature, but you can help to protect WAN links.
+You can install a Microsoft Connected Cache server on your distribution points.
+By caching this content on-premises, your clients can benefit from the Delivery Optimization feature that can help to protect WAN links.

 This cache server acts as an on-demand transparent cache for content downloaded by Delivery Optimization.
 Use client settings to make sure this server is offered only to the members of the local Configuration Manager boundary group.